bcumming/kb-poc/docs/build-install/uenv.md

 Uenv are user environments that provide scientific applications, libraries and tools on Alps.
 This article will explain how to activate uenv, use them to build software and how to enable them in SLURM jobs.

-Unlike the standard Cray Programming Environment (CPE), which aims to provide a complete software stack that can be configured to build all types of software on all node architectures, uenv are typically application-specific, domain-specific or tool-specific - each uenv contains only what is required for the application or tools that it provides.
+Uenv are typically application-specific, domain-specific or tool-specific - each uenv contains only what is required for the application or tools that it provides.

-User environments are packaged in a single file (in the  SquashFS file format), that stores a compressed directory tree that contains all of the software, tools and other information like modules, required to provide a rich environment.
+Each uenv is packaged in a single file (in the [Squashfs](https://docs.kernel.org/filesystems/squashfs.html) file format), that stores a compressed directory tree that contains all of the software, tools and other information like modules, required to provide a rich environment.

 Each environment contains a software stack, comprised of compilers, libraries, tools and scientific applications, built using Spack.

-??? info "build your own uenv"
-    For more information on how CSCS builds user environments, have a look at the documentation for the Stackinator tool that CSCS use to configure Spack to build environments with optimisations for the Alps architecture.

-    This tool can also be used by motivated users to provide their own software stacks.
+!!! warning

+    This documentation is for the new uenv2 implementation of uenv, that is not yet installed on Alps.

 ## Getting started